-Specifically, in the emerging knowledge economy, as approximated by the two Hayekian propositions above, traditional authority relations vanish (Zucker 1991; Hodgson 1998); the boundaries of firms blur because of the increasing importance of knowledge networks that transcend those boundaries; and coordination mechanisms (i.e., authority, norms, teams, prices, etc.) will increasingly be combined in new, innovative ways - producing what is often referred as "new organizational forms."
-This final claim implies that organizational forms do not come in a few rigid, discrete forms, but that coordination mechanisms can be combined in a multitude of ways (e.g., Grandori 1997; Helper, MacDuffie and Sabel 2000).
+One possible interpretation of the recent literature on economic organization in the knowledge economy is that as Hayekian settings become increasingly prevalent, traditional authority relations vanish (Zucker 1991; Hodgson 1998); the boundaries of firms blur because of the increasing importance of knowledge networks that transcend those boundaries; and coordination mechanisms (i.e., authority, norms, teams, prices, etc.) will increasingly be combined in new, innovative ways - resulting in what is often referred as "new organizational forms," and substituting for traditional relations of authority.
+This final claim implies that organizational forms do not cluster in a few rigid, discrete forms, but, on the contrary, that coordination mechanisms are highly malleable (e.g., Grandori 1997; Helper, MacDuffie and Sabel 2000).
 In particular, firms may adopt coordination mechanisms that we normally think of as characteristic of the market rather than of planned coordination, in particular pricing, entrepreneurial control over resources, and high-powered incentives (Miles et al. 1997).
-In the following, I present and discuss some of these arguments.
+In the following, I interpret and discuss some of these arguments.
 It is convenient to begin with a discussion of the meaning of authority.